 - multiple CTA buttons linked to different in-app pages.

 What are the benefits of push notifications?

-There are a few reasons why these kinds of notifications have almost become mandatory tools in any content marketing strategy.
+There are a few reasons why push notifications have almost become mandatory tools and thus businesses use push notifications in any content marketing strategy.

-- They are sent on an opt-in basis.
-These short messages won’t be pushed if the user doesn’t allow them.
+- They are sent on an opt-in basis and one can opt-out at any time.
+These short opt-in messages won’t be pushed if the user doesn’t allow them.
 So they remain non-intrusive ways of communicating with the user.

-- Strategically timed push notifications are extremely powerful audience engagement tools.
-For example, geographically aware notifications sent when the user is close to a physical store of a brand chain can help drive sales.
+- When you send push notifications that are strategically timed, they render as extremely powerful audience engagement tools.
+For example, geographically aware push notifications sent when the user is close to a physical store of a brand chain can help drive sales.

 - They can also help customer retention rate if sent at the right time